Skip to Main Content

 Strategies for creating a successful podcast include:

 • Listening to Other Podcasts.
-Locate and listen to podcasts that discuss the same general topic you are interested in or that directly relates to the class assignment.
+Locate and listen to podcasts that discuss the same general topic you are interested in or that relates to the class assignment.
 Focus on how the program’s format and sound elements enhance or possibly distract from the discussion.
 Listen carefully to the podcaster’s voice, how they ask questions, and create a specific mood or set a tone.
-Also, listen to podcasts that mention research during the program and, if possible, podcasts that are the same length of time as stated in your assignment; this will help you understand how much content can be covered.
+Also, listen to podcasts that mention research during the program and, if possible, are the same length of time as stated in your assignment; this will help you understand how much content can be covered.

 • Drafting a Basic Outline.
 After you feel comfortable about what you want to discuss during your podcast, draft a general outline of the program.
 Think about the purpose of the podcast and how you want to frame the information you are sharing with the audience.
 For example, will the purpose be to educate, persuade, or entertain the audience?
 When might you include specific sound effects or music?
-As with writing a research paper, an outline can help you think about the organization and eventual contents of your project and help predict the overall structure and flow of the program.
+As with writing a research paper, a basic outline can help you think about the organization and eventual contents of your project and help predict the overall structure and flow of the podcast.

 Organizing the Content of Your Podcast